IBM-Cloud/openwhisk-darkvisionapp/README.md

-# OpenWhisk Dark Vision - Discover dark data in videos with IBM Watson and IBM Bluemix OpenWhisk
+# Cloud Functions Dark Vision - Discover dark data in videos with IBM Watson and IBM Cloud Functions

 [![Build Status](https://travis-ci.org/IBM-Cloud/openwhisk-darkvisionapp.svg?branch=master)](https://travis-ci.org/IBM-Cloud/openwhisk-darkvisionapp)

-> Dark Vision is a technology demonstration leveraging OpenWhisk and Watson services.
+> Dark Vision is a technology demonstration leveraging Cloud Functions and Watson services.
 If you are looking for an official and supported IBM offering head over to the [Watson Video Enrichment product](https://www.ibm.com/watson/media/).
 This product uses Watson APIs and additional technology to enrich video assets.

 Think about all the videos individuals and companies (Media and Entertainment) accumulate every year.
 How can you keep track of what's inside of them so you can quickly search and find what you're looking for? *Show me all the videos that have Arc De Triomphe in it.* or *Show me the all the videos that talk about peaches*